muasiq/grit/exampleSite/content/english/about-us/_index.md

 ---
 title: About Us
 subtitle: ''
-description: This is meta description
+description: Sustainability Focused B corp

 ---
 Grit Technologies Limited started its journey as a B corp with a vision to enable a sustainable ecosystem through efficient use of energy and technology.